kyleellefsen/cgm/cgm/viz/viz-design.md

 The visualization system follows these core principles:

 1. **Minimal Setup** - Developers should be able to visualize graphs with minimal ceremony or configuration.
-The system uses a simple Flask server and D3.js for visualization.
+The system uses a simple FastAPI server and D3.js for visualization.

-2. **State Management** - The Flask server acts as the single source of truth for the current graph state.
+2. **State Management** - The FastAPI server acts as the single source of truth for the current graph state.
 This allows developers to:
    - Close and reopen browser windows without losing state
    - Get the latest visualization just by refreshing the browser